unixabg/open-screen-monitor/README.md

 # Open Screen Monitor (osm)
-## An open-source screen monitoring tool for Chrome.
+## An open-source screen monitoring tool with url filtering and policy enforcement features for Chrome.
 - Initial concepts and work created by Andrew Coursen AndrewCoursen@gmail.com.
 - Code contributed to the open source community by Andrew Coursen under the GNU General Public License v3.0.
 - Project created at GitHub by Richard Nelson unixabg@gmail.com.